 Planning for Growing Enrollment

 Prior to 2018, numerous temporary steps were taken to provide needed classroom capacity.
 In 2013, the Board approved four-classroom additions at both Penn Valley and Gladwyne elementary schools, a 12-classroom addition at Welsh Valley Middle School and the expansion of classroom and storage space at Bala Cynwyd Middle School.
-These projects have been completed.
-Enrollment growth will also impact both Harriton and Lower Merion high schools.
 To accommodate the high school population and avoid the cost of a classroom addition at Harriton, the Board moved to re-purpose empty classrooms in the District Administration Building (formerly part of Lower Merion High School) for classroom use once again.
 The District also installed temporary classrooms at Penn Wynne Elementary School for 2016-17 and at Bala Cynwyd for 2017-18.
 These were removed when Black Rock opened.

 As the District considers the implementation of full-day kindergarten, it is important to continue to look at projections of student population as a factor in considering how to allocate classroom space and funding for this and other programs.
 You can review enrollment projections and other relevant document in the Resources and Documents page of this section.